Glassmine Falls is a thin waterfall seen right off the Blue Ridge Parkway. It’s said to be ephemeral and we can see why even though we saw it flowing.

 There’s a sign by the car park for the overlook of this falls proudly proclaiming it’s 800ft.
 Generally, we’d make a big deal out of waterfalls this tall, but given its fickle nature and how it almost blends into the scenery it’s a part of, I’m only including a writeup of it since it has been given such infrastructure for easy visitation.

-Anyways, the overlook area extends towards the top of a hill, but I don't think the view is all that different up there.
+The overlook area extends towards the top of a hill, but I don’t think the view is all that different up there.

 Whether you see water in this waterfall or not is dependent on how soon you visit after a significant rainfall event has occurred.
 Wait too long, and this falls disappears and reveals only the bare rock over which it plunges.
-I can only speculate that perhaps the last rain event that revived this waterfall for us was three or four days prior to our visit.
+I can only speculate that perhaps the last rain event that revived this waterfall was three or four days prior to our visit.

 As for some geographical context, Asheville was 35 miles (under an hour drive) north of Brevard, 63 miles (about 90 minutes drive) north of Greenville, South Carolina, and 130 miles (over 2 hours drive) west of Charlotte, and 247 miles (4 hours drive) west of Raleigh.

 Featured Images and Nearby Attractions

 No users have replied to the content on this page